quicwg/base-drafts/draft-thomson-quic-invariants.md

 # QUIC Packet Headers

 A QUIC packet is the content of the UDP datagrams exchanged by QUIC endpoints.
-This document describes the payload of those datagrams.
+This document describes the contents of those datagrams.

 QUIC defines two types of packet header: long and short.
 Long packets are identified by the most significant bit of the first octet being set; short